sismo-core/ens-sdao/README.md

 ## Core contract

-### First in first served registration
+### First-come first-served registration

-The contract allows first in first served registration of a subdomain, e.g. `subdomain.domain.eth` through the `register` method.
-A registration consists of a creation of a subdomain owned by and which resolves to the registrant address.
+The contract allows first-come first-served (fcfs) registration of a subdomain, e.g. `subdomain.domain.eth` through the `register` method.
+A registration consists of a creation of a subdomain owned by the registrant address.

-The first in first served registration may be blocked and unblocked by the owner of the contract.
+The fcfs registration may be blocked and unblocked by the owner of the contract.

 ### Internal registration